ricn/ricn.github.io/_drafts/2015-09-20-pjax-in-phoenix.markdown

 This means that all a tags within the #pjax-container will be loaded used as a pjax-link and load the url content using ajax.

 Now, we are getting closer to a complete solution.
-But we still needs to tell the server to not render and send the layout to the client.
+But we still need to tell the server to not render and send the layout to the client.
 This can easily be done by creating a custom plug in Phoenix:

 {% highlight elixir %}